 Empty a storage bin (more if needed) and label with something boring.
 I used “Car Mats.”
 It sounds like something the kids would never look at and it’s a fitting label for a bin that will be stored in the garage until Christmas day.

 Tape a sheet of paper to the inside of the bin lid.
+(Or make a note on your phone).
 Create a table with each family member’s name and the subcategories STOCKING and GIFTS.
 Make a note every time you add something to the bin—stocking stuffers, a gift (what and who it’s to and from) e.g. Avery/flannel sheet set/from her pets.

 Stocking Stuffers: Designate a temporary stocking (plastic trash bag) for each family member (pets too if you’re into that) and label each by name.
 Keep the “stocking bags” in the bin and each time you buy a stocking stuffer, put it in the correct bag.
 Update the tracking sheet with each new item to save yourself the trouble of rummaging through the bags when you forget what you put in there.
 And you know you will.

-Gifts: If possible, wrap it as soon as you bring it home and label the gift (to and from).
-Have *wrapping paper, scissors, tape, and gift tags set aside and ready in a designated area so you can grab it quickly.
-Update the tracking sheet (for when you forget what the heck you wrapped) and add it to the bin.
+Gifts: If possible, wrap it as soon as you bring home and label the gift (to and from).
+Have *wrapping paper, scissors, tape, pen, and gift tags set aside and ready in a designated area.
+Update the tracking sheet (for when you forget what the heck you wrapped) and keep to the bin.

-Hide the bin(s) in plain sight—maybe in the garage or anywhere it would make sense for your family to see a bin hanging around.
+Hide the bin(s) in plain sight—in the garage or anywhere it would make sense for your family to see a bin hanging around.

 Christmas Eve transfer the plastic stocking bag contents into the real stockings, and put the presents under the tree.
 Then go to bed at a reasonable hour for once and rest easy knowing you haven’t misplaced a single gift this year—a true Christmas miracle.